 Yes, but if you have a TV Licence at home, and no device is being used at both home and caravan at the same time and you complete the online declaration form, you can rely on your home TV Licence to cover your caravan.
 Check out www.tvlicensing.co.uk for more details.

-Each caravan is metered, and we charge out electricity at 12p as at December 2018.
+Each caravan is metered, and we charge out electricity at 19p as at March 2023.
 We normally issue bills 3 times a year.

 You must insure your caravan.
 We have an agreement with Leisuredays, a company who many caravanners find offer a competitive rate.
 See their website for a quote.
 If you insure elsewhere, we need a copy of your certificate, and charge a small admin fee for verification of this.